TUDSSL/BFree/README.md

 ## How it works
 For the user (maybe you!), the intermittent-computing aspect is entirely invisible.
 Internally, the modified CircuitPython interpreter communicates with the BFree shield and decides when to make a so-called "checkpoint."
 A checkpoint is a snapshot of the program at that point.
 When the system runs out of power and eventually starts back up, this is the point where the program will resume.
 The system always continues from the last *successful* checkpoint.
 A checkpoint is created by sending the state of the interpreter (such as the current position in the program, the value of the variables, the state of the peripherals, etc.) to the BFree shield, which stores it in non-volatile memory (FRAM).
-For more details, please check out the complete paper at: https://dl.acm.org/doi/abs/10.1145/3432191 or https://research.tudelft.nl/en/publications/bfree-enabling-battery-free-sensor-prototyping-with-python
+For more details, please check out the complete paper [here](https://dl.acm.org/doi/abs/10.1145/3432191).

 ## Getting Started
 To ditch all the batteries for your next CircuitPython project using BFree you need five things: